rhine3/pink-berries/ami_setup.md

 **Editing the .bashrc file**

 One thing you'll need is the PYTHONPATH environmental variable.
-Get the appropriate python libraries by running the following:
+Get the appropriate python libraries by running the following, e.g.:

 ```
 $ python